Vietnam.vn - Nền tảng quảng bá Việt Nam

 Always running after children, worrying about unnecessary things and forgetting yourself.

-When seeing their parents "hiding" them too tightly, children also feel tired, trying to hide their difficulties in a foreign land so that their parents worry less.
+When seeing their parents "hugging" them too tightly, children also feel tired, trying to hide their difficulties in a foreign land so their parents worry less.

-Many fathers and mothers who attended the talk were also confused when their lives were spent solely on their children.
+Many fathers and mothers who attended the talk show were also confused when their lives were spent solely on their children.
 Ms. Thu (living in Ho Chi Minh City) shared that when her child went to study abroad, she felt hurt when her child "ignored" her.
-Her whole life she took care of and focused everything on her child to the point of neglecting herself.
+All her life, she had taken care of and focused everything on her child to the point of neglecting herself.

 Phụ huynh bàn luận sôi nổi về đề tài quan tâm tới con ra sao sau khi con đã đi du học - Ảnh: HIỀN ANH

-Parents discuss enthusiastically about the topic of how to care for their children after they have studied abroad - Photo: HIEN ANH
+Parents are discussing enthusiastically about how to care for their children after they have studied abroad - Photo: HIEN ANH

 According to experts, when children do not contact, it means everything is fine.
-All skills are learned by young people through social networks, so parents' concern may be meaningless.
-Parents should let their children be free, and when they need help, they should be ready to become their friends and support.
+All skills are learned by young people through social networks, so the concern of parents may be meaningless.
+Parents should let their children be free, and when they need help, they should be ready to become friends and support for them.

 Parents also spend a lot of time on their own hobbies.
-Many parents do not even dare to go to the theater or watch movies alone, but spend their time worrying too much.
+Many parents do not even dare to go to the theater or the movies alone, but spend their time worrying too much.

 Remember, you and your children have your own lives.

 When children leave the nest (study abroad, get married, etc.), parents also need to learn to be independent, not clinging to them, making themselves miserable.
-When parents are happy, their children are happy, and can confidently spread their wings in a new land.
+When parents are happy, their children are happy, confidently spreading their wings in a new horizon.

 Source